Morse-Bott cohomology from homological perturbation theory: Basic Example: Finite Dimensional Morse-Bott Cohomology

 \subsection{Flow categories of Morse-Bott functions}

-The main theorem of this section is that we can put smooth structures on $\cM_{i,j}$, such that the following holds. \begin{theorem} $\{C_i,\cM_{i,j}\}$ is a flow category. \end{theorem} To prove this theorem, we need to equip $\mathcal{M}_{i,j}$ a smooth structure with boundary and corner.
-One strategy is using a gluing map \cite{schwarz1993morse}, which can be generalized to Floer theory.
-Such method require some compatibility between gluing maps to guarantee a smooth structure\footnote{One condition that guarantees compatibility is the "associative gluing".}.
+The main theorem of this section is that we can put smooth structures on $\cM_{i,j}$, such that the following holds. \begin{theorem} $\{C_i,\cM_{i,j}\}$ is a flow category with an orientation structure. \end{theorem} To prove this theorem, we need to equip $\mathcal{M}_{i,j}$ with a smooth structure with boundaries and corners.
+One strategy is using a gluing map \cite{schwarz1993morse}, which can be generalized to Floer theories.
+Such method requires certain compatibility between gluing maps to guarantee a smooth structure\footnote{One condition that guarantees compatibility is the so-called ``associative gluing" \cite{wehrheim2012smooth}.}.
 In the context of Lagrangian Floer theory, such construction was carried out in \cite{barraud2007lagrangian}.
-Another method is finding a (M-)polyfold description of the moduli spaces, then the manifold structures with boundary and corner come from those of the ambient (M-)polyfolds, see \cite{fabert2012polyfolds,hofer2017polyfold}.
-In this section, we will adopt a more elementary method from \cite{audin2014morse, cohen1995floer,wehrheim2012smooth}, so that the smooth structure on the moduli spaces are inherited from the ambient manifolds. \begin{lemma}[\cite{nicolaescu2011invitation}] Let $C_i$ be a critical manifold of the Morse-Bott function $f$, then there is a tubular neighborhood of $C_i$ in $M$ diffeomorphic to the normal bundle $N$ of $C_i$.
-Moreover, $N$ can be decomposed into stable and unstable bundles $N^s, N^u$, and there are metrics $g^s,g^u$ on $N^s,N^u$, such that $f(v)|_N=f(C_i)-|v^s|^2_{g^s}+|v^u|^2_{g^u}$, where $v\in N$, and $v^s,v^u$ are the stable and unstable components of $v$. \end{lemma} we fix a connection on $N$, then $g^s,g^u$ can be understood as bilinear forms on $TN$.
+Another method is finding a (M-)polyfold description of the moduli spaces, then the manifold structures with boundaries and corners come from those of the ambient (M-)polyfolds, see \cite{fabert2012polyfolds,hofer2017polyfold}.
+In this section, we will adopt a more elementary method from \cite{audin2014morse, cohen1995floer,wehrheim2012smooth}, so that the smooth structure on the moduli spaces are inherited from some ambient manifolds. \begin{lemma}[\cite{nicolaescu2011invitation}] Let $C_i$ be a critical manifold of the Morse-Bott function $f$, then there is a tubular neighborhood of $C_i$ in $M$ diffeomorphic to the normal bundle $N$ of $C_i$.
+Moreover, $N$ can be decomposed into stable and unstable bundles $N^s, N^u$, and there are metrics $g^s,g^u$ on $N^s,N^u$, such that $f(v)|_N=f(C_i)-|v^s|^2_{g^s}+|v^u|^2_{g^u}$, where $v\in N$, and $v^s,v^u$ are the stable and unstable components of $v$. \end{lemma} We fix a connection on $N$, then $g^s,g^u$ can be understood as bilinear forms on $TN$.
 Let $g_{C_i}$ be a metric on $C_i$.
 If a metric $g$ near $C_i$ has the form $\pi^* g_{C_i}+g^s+g^u$, where $\pi$ is the projection $N\to C_i$, we say the metric $g$ is standard near $C_i$.
-In fact, we can require the Morse-Bott-Smale pair to have standard metric near all critical manifolds.
+In fact, we can require the Morse-Bott-Smale pair to have standard metric near all critical manifolds, as we can obtain transversality by perturbing the metric away from critical manifolds.
 For a standard metric, the gradient vector in $N$ is contained in the fibers of the tubular neighborhood.
-Therefore the local picture of gradient flow line is just family of the Morse flow lines in each fiber.
+Therefore the local picture of the gradient flow is just a family of the Morse flow lines in each fiber.
 When restricted to a fiber $F$ with coordinate $x_1,\ldots, x_s,y_1,\ldots, y_u$, the pair $(f,g)$ is standard and is in the following form,